 Many customers found that the Evolution Velocity has just the right amount of stiffness and durability.
 Even though relatively light in weight at 62-grams per meter, it still stands up to friction, sharp edges, and abrasions.
 The Sterling 9.8mm Velocity comes in lengths of 35, 50, 60, 70, and 80 meters, and has bi-pattern coloring, which helps climbers find the middle point of the rope.
 Sterling also offers the Evolution Velocity with several options for an additional fee.

 For those who climb in damp conditions or on ice and snow where ropes can absorb moisture, dry-treatment prevents your climbing rope from becoming heavy and stiff.
 At a diameter of 9.1mm and 53 grams per meter, the Beal Joker Golden Dry is an extra-lightweight rope that combines low-weight and reliability.
 The Unicore technology means it won’t fray when cut, water shrinkage is reduced by 50 percent, and it prevents “milking” when using bobbin-type descenders.

 The Beal was the first rope available to meet all three dynamic rope standards.
 Alpine climbers looking for a rope to tackle classic, mixed, or snow routes will want to take a good look at the Beal.
-It is available online from between $ and $$$ in 70m length.

 - AOSExpert climbing rope meets the CE industry standard, the outer skin sliding rate is less than 0.05%, made of...